Elections in Pakistan: Presidential elections

 The president of Pakistan is elected through presidential elections.
-In an indirect election, with the winner being determined by votes casts by the electors of the Electoral College.
-The Electoral College is composed of elected senators, members of the National Assembly and provincial assemblies.
-The president is a ceremonial post, head of state, and merely a figurehead with the executive powers granted to prime minister, by the Constitution.
+In an indirect election, the winner is determined by votes cast by the electors of the Electoral College.
+The Electoral College is composed of elected senators, members of the National Assembly, and provincial assemblies.
+The president is a ceremonial post, head of state, and merely a figurehead with the executive powers granted to the prime minister, by the Constitution.
 The Constitution grants both men and women the right to run for presidency.
 However it states that a presidential candidate must be a Muslim and not less than 45 years of age.
 The president is elected for a term of 5 years.

-It is the duty of Chief Election Commissioner to conduct elections for the office of the president in a special session of the Parliament and all the provincial assemblies in accordance with the provisions of Second Schedule of the Constitution.
+It is the duty of the Chief Election Commissioner to conduct elections for the office of the president in a special session of the Parliament and all the provincial assemblies in accordance with the provisions of Second Schedule of the Constitution.

 Local government elections

-In order to decentralize administrative and financial authority to be accountable to Local Governments, for good governance, effective delivery of services and transparent decision making through institutionalized participation of the people at grassroots level, elections to the local government institutions are held after every four years on non party basis by the Chief Election Commissioner of Pakistan.
+To decentralize administrative and financial authority, ensuring accountability to local governments for good governance, effective service delivery, and transparent decision-making through institutionalized participation at the grassroots level, elections to local government institutions are held every four years on a non-party basis by the Chief Election Commissioner of Pakistan.

-Members of Union Council including Union Administrator and Vice Union Administrator are elected through direct elections based on adult franchise and on the basis of joint electorate.
-However, for the election to the reserved seats for Women in Zila council proportionately divided among Tehsils or Towns shall be all members of the Union Councils in a Tehsil or Town.
+Members of the Union Council, including the Union Administrator and Vice Union Administrator, are elected through direct elections based on adult franchise and a joint electorate.
+However, for the election of reserved seats for women in the Zila Council, proportionately divided among Tehsils or Towns, all members of the Union Councils in a Tehsil or Town shall be elected.
 It is the responsibility of the Chief Election Commissioner to organize and conduct these elections.

-First local government election was held in 1959 under the dictatorship of ayub khan. second local government election was held in 1979 under the dictatorship of general zia ul haq. third local government election was under right after the cope of Pervaiz Musharaf in 2000, and finally first time in history of Pakistan local body election held in Pakistan on December 7, 2013.
-Balochistan was the province where LB Polls held.
-Punjab, Sindh and KP are all set to conduct the polls.
-These first time BD Election held due to the immense pressure of new merging political power of PTI on the central government of PMLN.
+The first local government election was held in 1959 under the dictatorship of Ayub Khan.
+The second local government election was held in 1979 under the dictatorship of General Zia-ul-Haq.
+The third local government election was held after the coup tenure of Pervez Musharraf in 2000.
+Finally, for the first time in the history of Pakistan, local body elections were held on December 7, 2013.
+Balochistan was the first province where these polls were held.
+Punjab, Sindh, and Khyber Pakhtunkhwa (KP) were all set to conduct the polls.
+These elections were held due to the immense pressure from the newly emerging political power of PTI on the central government of PML-N.

-Zimni Elections (by-Elections)
+Zimni elections (by-elections)

-Zimni Elections or by-elections are held due to fill the vacant seat due to resignation,disqualification or death of a respective person.Election Commission of Pakistan is hosting zimni elections since It was founded.
+By-elections (in Urdu call, Zimni elections) are held due to fill the vacant seat due to resignation, disqualification or death of a respective person.
+Election Commission of Pakistan is hosting zimni elections since It was founded.